fge/json-schema-formats/README.markdown

 format specifiers.
 While defined by the draft, I believe them to be of no practical use and have chosen not to support them at all.</p>

-<p>All in all, this project handles format specifiers which, either:</p>

-* are not critical to JSON Schema proper, or
-* will likely be much less used than the above.

-<p>It is also a good opportunity to experiment with new format specifiers.
-Feature requests welcome!</p>